Bhat-Gurunandan/ajeeb-goa/markdown/04_chapter-4.md

 the bill was objected to even by the revenue, finance, and law departments.

-Goans across party lines objected to the word Bhumiputra, which was explained by CM Dr Sawant as ‘the son of the soil’.
-The bill refers to any person residing in Goa for the last 30 years prior to 1 April 2019 and has no dwelling exceeding the area of 250 square metres. “*The Bill provides for a mechanism to give ownership rights to the self-occupied dweller of a small housing unit to enable him to live with dignity and self-respect and exercise his right to life,*” the bill stated.
+Goans across party lines objected to the word *Bhumiputra*, which was explained by CM Dr Sawant as ‘the son of the soil’.
+The bill refers to any person residing in Goa for the last 30 years prior to 1 April 2019 and has no dwelling exceeding the area of 250 square metres.

+“*The Bill provides for a mechanism to give ownership rights to the self-occupied dweller of a small housing unit to enable him to live with dignity and self-respect and exercise his right to life,*” the bill stated.
 There was a public uproar that this bill was brought